-Tutorial: Create a Calc REST API with two AWS service integrations and one Lambda non-proxy integration - Amazon API Gateway
+Tutorial: Create a calculator REST API with two AWS service integrations and one Lambda non-proxy integration - Amazon API Gateway

-Tutorial: Create a Calc REST API with two AWS service integrations and one Lambda non-proxy integration
+Tutorial: Create a calculator REST API with two AWS service integrations and one Lambda non-proxy integration

-The Getting Started non-proxy integration tutorial uses Lambda Function integration exclusively.
+The Tutorial: Create a REST API with a Lambda non-proxy integration uses Lambda Function integration exclusively.
 Lambda Function integration is a special case of the AWS Service integration type that performs much of the integration setup for you, such as automatically adding the required resource-based permissions for invoking the Lambda function.
 Here, two of the three integrations use AWS Service integration.
 In this integration type, you have more control, but you'll need to manually perform tasks like creating and specifying an IAM role containing appropriate permissions.

 In this tutorial, you'll create a Calc Lambda function that implements basic arithmetic operations, accepting and returning JSON-formatted input and output.
 Then you'll create a REST API and integrate it with the Lambda function in the following ways: